PrakazzIntelligence/Glove-detection/README.md

 |-glove

-Config folder contains the necessary files that are required for training the object
+Config folder contains the necessary files that are required for training the object Config files/
+|-obj.data #contains path directories of the data for feeding into the training process.
+|-obj.names #class names of the objects
+|-yolo-obj.cfg #contains the configurations of the yolo neural network structure
+|-train.txt #contains the images for feeding into the training
+|-test.txt #contains images for testing part1
 Config files/
 |-obj.data #contains path directories of the data for feeding into the training process.
 |-obj.names #class names of the objects